imatix/gsl/README.md

     </section>
     </site>

-Note the first line, which defines the file as XML, and the 'script` tag, which tells GSL what script to run to process the data.
+Note the first line, which defines the file as XML, and the `script` tag, which tells GSL what script to run to process the data.
 We've defined three pages.
 Let's write very a simple version of each of these:

 Next, we will write three more short XML files as shown below.
 First the index page: